hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The Enclave Registry is a regular chaincode that helps establish trust in the enclave and the secure channel.
 After an FPC chaincode definition is committed on the channel, the chaincode's hosting enclave must be registered with the Enclave Registry, in order to become operational.
-The registry verifies and store on the ledger the enclave attestation (signed by the trusted hardware manufacturer) and its public keys.
+The registry verifies and stores on the ledger the enclave attestation (signed by the trusted hardware manufacturer) and its public keys.
-This allows any channel member to verify the genuinity of the enclave and establish trust in its public keys.
+This allows any channel member to verify the genuinity of the enclave, including the intended FPC Chaincode, and establish trust in its public keys.

 Finally, the Validation Logic verifies enclave responses and persists updates to the ledger.
 In particular, the FPC client performs a regular Fabric invocation to the Validation Logic for validating signed and encrypted enclave responses, before delivering any response to the upper layer.